shasuruvalli/mslearn-synapse/Instructions/Labs/13-Transform-data-with-sql.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
-While you are waiting, review the [Serverless SQL pool in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/sql/on-demand-workspace-overview) article in the Azure Synapse Analytics documentation.
+While you are waiting, review the [CETAS with Synapse SQL](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-tables-cetas) article in the Azure Synapse Analytics documentation.

 ## Query data in files